 Moongels are small, sticky damper pads made by RTom.
 They are especially handy if you do any recording or live playing.
 If the sound of your drums matters to you, then you want to make sure you have these handy.
 Rather than using some good old-fashioned duct tape, Moongels will help you control the sustain and tone of your drums more effectively.
 They also peel off easily without any sticky mess or damage to the coating on the drumhead.
 If they get dirty and lose their stickiness, simply wash them with some soap and water and they’re good as new.
 These will come in handy in a survival kit for drummers.

 Pencil and Notepad

-Finally, an egg shaker is an unlikely hero in your survival kit.
+Finally, an egg shaker is an unlikely hero in your survival kit for drummers.
 I can’t tell you how many times there are no drums for a section of a song and the artist turns around to me and asks “Can you play a shaker or something?”
 I keep an egg shaker in my bag for this very reason.
 Sometimes people need to hear the timing so that they can perform their parts correctly.
-If you are not expecting to play any percussion on the gig, then you are likely not equipped with anything useful…unless…you have an egg shaker in your survival kit!
+If you are not expecting to play any percussion on the gig, then you are likely not equipped with anything useful…unless…you have an egg shaker in your survival kit for drummers!

 Be Prepared For Anything

-If you can think of any other useful items that would be good to have in a drummer’s survival kit, leave them in a comment below!
+If you can think of any other useful items that would be good to have in a drummer’s survival kit, please let me know in the comments below!